-The Sabal Trail is an $3 billion underground natural gas pipeline project that originates in Alabama, stretches through Georgia and terminates in Florida.
+The Sabal Trail is a $3 billion underground natural gas pipeline project that originates in Alabama, stretches through Georgia, and terminates in Florida.
 At completion, it will be approximately 515 miles in length – 494 miles of 36-inch-diameter and 21 miles of 24-inch-diameter pipeline.

 The pipeline project will generate an estimated $755 million through just one year of construction.
 In all, 5,667 people will have jobs constructing the pipeline and the permanent economic impact for the area is impressive.

 Chehaw expects to be pretty much filled like it is through March, as are other campgrounds in the region.
-It costs about $400 a month for long term rentals.
+It costs about $400 a month for long-term rentals.
 There’s a feeling of permanence there.

 At one site, two coondogs were tethered to a line stretched between two trees next to a fifth wheel.
 They wagged their tails as Jennifer and I walked Bo past their campsite but never gave a single bark.
 The dogs could move back and forth down the line and the owner had provided little shelters for them to get into if the weather turned bad.

 We found no one to interview, except for a caretaker for the park who said the workers were a “good bunch” who did a lot of grilling out on the weekends but were very quiet during the week.

 “They’re pretty tired when they get back from the pipeline,” he said.
 “It’s long hard work for them.”

 Jennifer and I had to head out before the weekend so we never met any of the workers.
-But we nevertheless left with a respect for our unseen neighbors at Chehaw, an ephemeral group of hard workers who set up temporary homes in a community, but never stay.
+But we nevertheless left with a respect for our unseen neighbors at Chehaw, an ephemeral group of hard workers who set up temporary homes in a community but never stay.

-They may be RVers and even fulltimers at that, but their mobile lifestyle is not recreational.
+They may be RVers and even full-timers at that, but their mobile lifestyle is not recreational.
 It’s occupational.